mlochbaum/BQN/implementation/codfns.md

 ## Comments

 At the time I began work on BQN, Aaron advocated the almost complete separation of code from comments (thesis) in addition to his very terse style as a general programming methodology.
 I find that such a style makes it hard to connect the documentation to the code, and is very slow in providing a summary or reminder of functionality that a comment might.
 I chose one comment per line as a better balance of compactness and faster accessibility.

-Subsequently Co-dfns undertook perhaps the greatest shift in comment-to-code ratio that's ever happened.
-Aaron began by adding a full-line comment for every group of two to three lines, not too far from BQN.
-Then he converted the whole thing to a literate program using the noweb framework and is working on writing the prose half, perhaps a half page per line of code.
-This could make development harder but it seems like a great way to make it easier to get into a difficult style of programming, so I'm interested to see how it goes.
+Co-dfns has since fluctuated wildly in its approach to documenting the code, including a stab at literate programming with perhaps half a page to describe each line for the parts that were finished.

 ## Is it a good idea?